 We could teach large groups of people, as that’s quite an economical way to deliver training.
 However, I have found, when I’ve been in a large group, that it’s quite easy to switch off or blend into the background – almost like a day off.
 We decided to train up to six people at a time.
 Small groups mean that there is a high level of participation and that we can address issues that arise with the attention that they deserve.

 In our practical sessions we coach tutors until they are accurate in the skills and knowledge that they are learning.
-We have a group oral quiz at the end of each day.
-These are the same questions that will be asked in written format the following morning.
+We use quizzes to revise the work of the preceding day.
 There are no surprises – we are not trying to catch people out!
-We want to ensure that everyone understands the major points of the day: the oral quiz and written quiz help with remembering and understanding through retrieval.
+We want to ensure that everyone understands the major points of the day: oral and written quizzes help with remembering and understanding through retrieval.

-We stagger the training days so that tutors have the opportunity to deliver each part in their school setting.
-They also have the opportunity to practise until they become fluent.
+We stagger the training days so that tutors have the opportunity to practise what they have learnt in their school setting until they become fluent.
 After they have spent a few weeks delivering lessons to their students, we make a return visit to observe them teaching, give immediate oral feedback, and provide detailed written feedback; we also coach tutors through any steps that need more development.
 This ensures that they are confident and secure in their practice.

 Of course, the final step in any recipe is to serve.
 And that is what this programme does: it serves students.
 Ultimately it is not about GCSE results, school league tables, or even progress measures.
 It is about the very heart of teaching: service.
 It enables us to make up for the years that have been lost, and it helps students to learn that they can be good at learning.